 Because of this danger, the herbicide has been placed in Toxicity Category I (the highest of four levels) for acute inhalation effects.
 The EPA has determined that particles used in agricultural practices, however, “are well beyond the respirable range and therefore inhalation toxicity is not a toxicological endpoint of concern.”

-Paraquat can cause similar problems when ingested, which can accidentally occur during mixing and loading paraquat for use, or if paraquat is stored in unlabeled containers.
+Paraquat can toxicity when ingested as well, which can accidentally occur during mixing and loading paraquat for use, or if paraquat is stored in unlabeled containers.
 If paraquat touches the lining of the mouth, stomach, or intestines, it can damage the esophagus, kidneys, liver, and more.
 If it touches a cut on the skin, it can also create health problems.

 In 2013, the California Poison Control System and the American Association of Poison Control Centers (AAPCC) sent letters of concern to the EPA regarding a series of deaths from accidental ingestion of paraquat.